babeya/babeya.github.io/src/content/jobs/laposte.en.md

-* Development of the e-commerce website [monimalz.com](https://monimalz.com).
+* Participation in the development of the Monimalz mobile application.
-* Participation in the development of the mobile application.
+* Development and integration of the e-commerce website [monimalz.com](https://monimalz.com).
-* Development of a game for children on an embedded system.
+* Development of a calculation game on the Monimalz (a connected piggy bank with an LED screen, communicating with a phone).